RphWbr/visiannot/doc/source/userguide-visiannot.rst

 Tools for fast navigation
 =========================
-First, the user can set a truncation duration in order to split by default the display of the signals in several parts.
-For example, if the signal files last 30 minutes and the user chooses a 10 minutes truncation duration, then there is a combo box which allows to switch from a 10 minutes part to another (0 to 10 minutes , 10 to 20 minutes, 20 to 30 minutes).
-This feature is set by the keyword argument ``trunc_duration`` in :class:`.ViSiAnnoT` constructor.
-In the given example: ``trunc_duration=(10, 0)`` (tuple with minutes and seconds of the truncation duration).

-Second, there is a combo box to select a temporal range duration in order to display a new temporal range that will begin at the current position of the temporal cursor.
+First, there is a combo box to select a temporal range duration in order to display a new temporal range that will begin at the current position of the temporal cursor.
 The list of available temporal range durations must be configured by the user with the keyword argument ``from_cursor_list`` in :class:`.ViSiAnnoT` constructor.
 For example, to have the choice between 30 seconds, 1 minute and 1 minute 30 seconds: ``from_cursor_list=[(0, 30), (1, 0), (1, 30)]``.

-Third, there is a tool for defining a custom temporal range, as shown in :numref:`fig-example-custom-interval`.
+Second, there is a tool for defining a custom temporal range, as shown in :numref:`fig-example-custom-interval`.
 The user must define the start datetime of the temporal range.
 The push button "Current" can be used to define it as the current position of the temporal cursor.
 Then, the user must define the temporal range duration.

 .. _fig-example-custom-interval: